pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2021-03-29-tips-job-search.md

 ---

-A few weeks back, I moved to my dream company Microsoft aa a Senior Data Scientist in the cybersecurity domain.
+A few weeks back, I moved to my dream company Microsoft as a Senior Data Scientist in the cybersecurity domain.
 Apart from this job offer, I also got multiple other great offers from top tech companies in the OTT, travel and e-commerce sectors.
 To me, this was a bit surprising as my previous job searches never had such a great response.
 So, what changed this time around?
-Here's a small list of things I tried to do differently and that help anyone else right now as well -
+Here's a small list of things I tried to do differently and that might help anyone else right now as well -

 ###  Beating the ATS
 Resumes are not read by humans anymore, especially not in the initial screening round.
 Most top companies use a tool called Applicant Tracking System which maps the candidates resume and measures its similarity with the given job description.
 So instead of making a standard resume that you then forward to 100s of companies, try and optimize the % match score for the roles that you really like.
 Websites like [resumeworded.com](https://resumeworded.com/) do a great job in this regard.
 I was able to improve my resume scores from low 40s to high 70s by interchanging or adding keywords in my resume targeted towards my top 4-5 companies and roles.